stb-tester/apt2ostree/README.md

 It turns out that the lockfile is a kind of snapshot of the package metadata from the debian mirrors filtered by the top-level list of packages you want installed - and we implement it in exactly this way.
-The format of the lockfile is a debian Package index[3] as used by apt.
+The format of the lockfile is a [Debian Package index] as used by apt.
 This has a number of benefits over a plain list of package names and versions:

 1. It contains MD5, SHA1 and SHA256 fields so we can be certain we're using